 The Department of Health is currently reporting the following numbers at facilities in New Mexico.
-Please note: The numbers are not being included in county totals however they are included in total positive cases within the state of New Mexico.
+Please note: These numbers are not being included in county totals, however they are included in total positive cases within the state of New Mexico.

 - Cibola County Correctional Center: 340